ibm-cloud-docs/Cloudant/api/database.md

 To delete a database and its contents, send a `DELETE` request to `https://$ACCOUNT.cloudant.com/$DATABASE`.

-No additional check is made to ensure that you really intended to delete the database, such as <q>Are you sure?</q>.
+No additional check is made to ensure that you really intended to delete the database, such as "Are you sure?".
 {: note}

 ### Example of using HTTP to delete an {{site.data.keyword.cloudant_short_notm}} database